EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 {::nomarkdown}</div>{:/}

 In metals how the weights are made depends on the quadrature.
-See [this page](/docs/numerics/bzintegration/) for a detailed discussion of the tetrahedron and sampling
+See [this page](/docs/numerics/bzintegration/) for a detailed discussion of the tetrahedron and sampling methods.

 [//]:  {::nomarkdown}</div>{:/}

 ### Output density and update of augmentation sphere boundary conditions
 [//]: (/docs/outputs/lmf_output/#output-density-and-update-of-augmentation-sphere-boundary-conditions)